jennnico/RandomQuotes/README.md

 # RandomQuotes

-Project using HTML, CSS, Bootstrap 4, Javascript.
+Project using HTML, CSS, Bootstrap 4, and Javascript.

 When user clicks "New Quote," one of six random quotes will appear and with corresponding background color.
 Page includes links to Tumblr and Twitter.